Slatington, Pennsylvania

-Slatington is a borough in Lehigh County, Pennsylvania.
+Slatington is a borough in Lehigh County, Pennsylvania, United States.
 As of the 2010 census, it had a population of 4,232.
 Slatington is located northwest of Allentown and Bethlehem.
-Slatington is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was thus the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Slatington is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 In 1737, Nicholas Kern was the first white settler in what would become Slatington.
 The Lenape Native Americans were already living along "Warriors Path," which would become Route 873.
 Kern established a sawmill shortly after arriving.

+Slatington was settled in 1738 and incorporated in 1864.

 In 1756, Benjamin Franklin reported to Governor Morris that he had procured boards and timber from Kern's sawmill.
 In the 19th century two Welshmen, who recognized its properties and importance from being used in Europe, discovered slate.
 A quarry was set up in 1845, and, in 1847, a factory was erected.
-In 1864, Slatington was incorporated into a Borough of Pennsylvania; its first Mayor was Robert McDowell.
+In 1864, Slatington was incorporated into a Borough of Pennsylvania; its first mayor was Robert McDowell.
 Historically, structural iron, knit goods, and silk were manufactured in Slatington, and there were abundant slate quarries in the area.

 In 1900, 3,773 people lived in Slatington, and, by 1910, that number had grown to 4,454.
 Between 1910 and the 2010 census, the population reduced slightly, to 4,232.
-The U.S. postal code (ZIP code) for Slatington, PA is 18080.
-Slatington was settled in 1738 and incorporated in 1864.
+The ZIP Code for Slatington is 18080.

 In 2010, the Fireman's Drinking Fountain and Slatington Historic District were named to the National Register of Historic Places.